 A formal payment arrangement is legally binding and is where the individual or company and their creditors agree how much of the debt is to be paid back and over what timescale.
 The total amount paid back can be less than the total amount owed if the individual’s or company’s circumstances mean a full payment is not possible.
 An arrangement for an individual is called an Individual Voluntary Arrangement (IVA) and for a company a Company Voluntary Arrangement (CVA).

-Another benefit of a formal arrangement is that the insolvency practitioner firm such as Walsh Taylor carries out all the negotiations, meaning the individual or company does not need to have any contact with their creditors if they do not wish to.
+Another benefit of a formal arrangement is that the insolvency specialist firm such as Walsh Taylor carries out all the negotiations, meaning the individual or company does not need to have any contact with their creditors if they do not wish to.

 It you would like to see if an IVA or CVA is suitable for you please contact Walsh Taylor, who have assisted many clients with them in the past for a discussion.
 There are numerous reasons why the Leeds, Harrogate, Bradford and Darlington-based teams at Walsh Taylor can be of huge benefit to you.